fqiang/Route_Manager/README.md

 The __init__ method initializes the application, setting up the GUI and loading routing information.

 #### Initialization and Configuration
-In order to change the route automatically, the code need to make a json file to store the ips.
+In order to change the route automatically, the code needs to make a json file to store the ips.
 ```python
 # 定义 JSON 文件路径
         self.json_file = os.path.expanduser("~/routes.json")